 Does Alcohol Really Kill Brain Cells?
 The Effects of Booze on The Body

 ‘In Vino Veritas’ or ‘in wine lies truth’ are well-known words supposedly uttered 2600 years ago by the poet Alcaeus of Mytilene.
-Since ancient civilizations, humans were familiar with alcoholic beverages – its effects documented even in the bible and so exquisitely by Shakespeare.
+Since ancient civilizations, humans have been familiar with alcoholic beverages; its effects are documented as far back as biblical texts.
 Depending on the amount consumed, alcohol can cause blackouts, headaches, nausea or fatigue.
 But what actually happens to the glass (or glasses) of wine we consume after it enters the human body?

 What is Alcohol?

 This might come along as a stupid question at first, but have you ever thought about what alcohol actually is?
 In daily life, the term is mostly used to describe alcohol we find in drinks – ethanol (or ethyl alcohol).
 But there are many other kinds of alcohols as well; in the chemical sense, alcohols are defined as hydrocarbons containing one or more hydroxyl (-OH) groups bonded to a saturated carbon.

 A well-known example is methanol, just a methylene group (CH2) short of ethanol.
 But methanol exhibits different toxicity compared to ethanol and a small amount can be very harmful, even deadly.
 Another alcohol some might not recognize as such is glycerin (aka glycerol).
 Glycerin is used in different ways in industry: cosmetics (just look on your shower gel bottles or moisturizers), fuels, dyes, pesticides and even in the production of nitroglycerin1!